hebcal/hebcal-es6/README.md

 <a name="HDate+getDay"></a>

 ### hDate.getDay() ⇒ <code>number</code>
 Gets the day of the week, using local time.
+0=Sunday, 6=Saturday

 **Kind**: instance method of [<code>HDate</code>](#HDate)
 <a name="HDate+setFullYear"></a>

 ### hDate.setFullYear(year) ⇒ [<code>HDate</code>](#HDate)
+Sets the year of the date.
+Returns the object it was called upon.

 **Kind**: instance method of [<code>HDate</code>](#HDate)

 | Param | Type |